-46. The old classing party of ten hands was augmented by the addition of 10 hands newly trained in classification.
+- 46. The old classing party of ten hands was augmented by the addition of 10 hands newly trained in classification.
 This party finished the classing work which remained to be done in the Dholka Táluka; examined and confirmed measurement and classification in 41 Mehwási villages of the Prántij Táluka; measured and classed de novo 5 Tálukdári villages in the same táluka; and examined all Survey numbers, which had been partially destroyed by nálás or had deteriorated on account of salt efflorescence.
 The rice area was also reclassed for sub-soil water.
-The total area, thus classed, amounted to 147,265 acres in 42 villages of the.
-Dholka Táluka and to 80,293 acres in 43 villages of the Prántij Táluka.
+The total area, thus classed, amounted to 147,265 acres in 42 villages of the Dholka Táluka and to 80,293 acres in 43 villages of the Prántij Táluka.
 The test of the classification work by the Nimtandars amounted to 14 per cent., while a verifying test was also taken by the Head Surveyor and the Assistant Settlement Officer.
-The work is reported to have been highly satisfactory.

-47. The amount spent on boundary marks stones up to date was Rs.
+The work is reported to have been highly satisfactory. - 47.
+The amount spent on boundary marks stones up to date was Rs.
 56,207, inclusive of the sum of Rs.
 13,240 spent during the year under report.
 The expenditure on boundary marks is recoverable from land-holders.
 But it appears from a report of the Tálukdári Settlement Officer that only Rs.
 8,489 have been recovered.
-The outstandings are heavy and the attention of the Tálukdári Settlement Officer has been drawn to the necessity of taking prompt measures for their recovery.

-48. The expenditure incurred on the detailed survey of Tálukdári villages in the Ahmedabad District is as follows :---
+The outstandings are heavy and the attention of the Tálukdári Settlement Officer has been drawn to the necessity of taking prompt measures for their recovery. - 48.
+The expenditure incurred on the detailed survey of Tálukdári villages in the Ahmedabad District is as follows:-

-The expenditure up to the last year The expenditure during the current year : Rs.
-51,901 8.
-0 р.
-0 Assistant Settlement Officer's establish Survey Parties Grain compensation allowance to clerks hment •••• ••• 9,758 44,299 612 - Total ••• 54,671 4 .
-2 4 • Grand Total ••• 1,08,572 4 2 •
+The expenditure up to the last year The expenditure during the current year:- Rs.
+51,901 - Assistant Settlement Officer's establishment Survey Parties Grain compensation allowance to clerks and measurers.
+9,758 44,29 9 612 Total 54,671 4 .
+2 Grand Total 1,08,572 4 2

 49. The Settlement Registers of which the preparation was directed in paragraph 13 of Government Resolution No. 2263, dated 22nd March 1904, were completed during the year, and proposals were made to Government to entertain a special temporary staff for their maintenance.
 These proposals were approved in Government Resolution No. 8823 of 29th August 1908.
 A full report on the treatment of alienations and connected questions, for the handling of which the Settlement Registers have for the first time furnished materials, was prepared by the Assistant Settlement Officer during the year and is now before Government.
 I have expressed my views on these questions in my letter forwarding this report.
-I will confine myself here to placing on record my opinion that the usefulness of the Settlement Registers will depend on their proper maintenance and that this will only be effected by applying the Record
+I will confine myself here to placing on record my opinion that the usefulness of the Settlement Registers will depend on their proper maintenance and that this will only be effected by applying the Record of Rights Act (IV of 1903) or by suitable amendment of Section 5 of Act VI of 1888.
+Failing this, the large sum of money spent on their preparation will be wasted.